 Why bother with therapy?

-One reason may be to get support from another person to obtain some helpful change in your life – if you’ve struggled to manage this on your own to date.
+One reason may be – to obtain support from another person and to create some helpful change in your life.
+Therapy can ease the struggle to manage this aim on your own.
 In my experience, most folk enter therapy to seek some change in their lives.
 It’s not essential to do so, but likely.

 The language is tricky here and definitions may vary according to who is speaking: a therapist, a client, a close friend or family member or a researcher, and so on.